Updated 8/22/2024

 (3) Layer List Button

-Opens the layer list screen.
+Opens the Layer List screen.

-(4) Select Draw Tool
+(4) Draw Tool Selection

 Displays tools for adding and editing points, lines, polygons, and map memos.